The Hill School Campus

 The campus reflects several important philosophical tenets of the school, two of which are: 1) that we value both the academic and co-curricular programs.
 By having excellent facilities for every activity—from reading and science to the arts and athletics—the students understand that everything they do is integral to their education; and 2) that we believe in a strong sense of community.
 The village-like design allows everyone to see and greet one another—children of all ages as well as teachers and staff—as they walk to and from their classes.

 The athletic fields, the amphitheater, the walking and running trails, the arboretum, the science center, ponds and wetlands are to the south and west of the buildings and encompass most of the land.
-Five of the thirteen school-owned faculty houses are on or contiguous to the campus.
+Five of the fifteen school-owned faculty houses are on or contiguous to the campus.

 As the school approaches its centennial in 2026, maintaining and preserving Hill’s open space setting is a top priority for the Board of Trustees.
 This commitment ensures that children and adults will be able to enjoy and benefit from the campus for generations to come.